“It’s your internal motivation that opens the creative spigot.”

 But whether we deal with good days or not, one simple practice helps keep our creativity rolling: an inner smile.

 Researchers are proving that when we reinforce positive thoughts, our creative powers ignite.

 See my post Positivity for a look at one researcher’s work; also check out the Science News article, “Positive Mood Allows Brain to Think More Creatively.”

 How do we generate positive thoughts?
 Aside from using affirmations, one gentle technique that I’ve taught and employed for years is to uphold an inner smile.

-I’ve learned that when we adopt an inner smile, we support a range of creativity-boosting habits.
-Here a few.
+I’ve learned that when we adopt an inner smile, we support a range of creativity-boosting habits such as these five: